ryanq47/CS-EXTC2-NTP/README.md

   - [The Beacon Loop Extension Fields](#the-beacon-loop-extension-fields)

-## Tunnel

-The tunnel is fairly simple.
-Every packet is a normal NTP packet, and all the data hides in extension fields.

-### Video demonstration:
+### Demo video:
 ---
 (Sorry for the quality, github limits to 10 MB, a full quality version is in the repo at `misc/CS-EXTC2-NTP_Proof.mp4`)

 https://github.com/user-attachments/assets/17e7db18-4e81-42e9-93b6-88df9935ab41

 ## How it works

+The tunnel itself is fairly simple.
+Every packet is a normal NTP packet, and all the data hides in extension fields.

-There are two main jobs the Client and Controller have:
+Additionally, There are two main jobs the Client and Controller have:

 1. Payload Retrieveal: The initial Payload Retirival from the TeamServer
 2. The Beacon Loop: The continuous comms between Client, Controller, and TeamServer